materialsproject/pymatgen/docs/citations.rst

 ===============

-Some of pymatgen's functionality is based on scientific advances / principles developed by the computational materials scientist in our team.
+Some of pymatgen's functionality is based on scientific advances / principles developed by the computational materials scientists in our team.
 If you use some of these functionality in your research, you may wish to consider citing the following works: